1 min read

 No medals.
 No mile markers.

-Just quiet shifts — inside muscles, inside mindset.
+Just quiet shifts, inside muscles, inside mindset.

-But chronic illness changed the rules.
+Chronic illness changed the rules.

 Now, I measure success in breaths I didn't fight for.